Dolphins, others to attend Kaepernick workout

 The first-year head coach also stopped short of saying whether the 32-year-old Kaepernick would have a place on the Dolphins' roster.
 "I don't have a crystal ball.
 It's hard for me to say," Flores said, via the South Florida Sun-Sentinel.

 "We like our quarterback situation right now.
 We're going to do our due diligence.
 I would say anytime we could add a good player, we try to do that.
 We want to do that.
 But there's a lot of moving parts to that."
-Ryan Fitzpatrick, 36, has thrown for 1,364 yards with eight touchdowns and as many interceptions in eight games this season for the Dolphins (2-7), who host the Bills (6-3) on Sunday (1 p.m.
-ET).
+Ryan Fitzpatrick, 36, has thrown for 1,364 yards with eight touchdowns and as many interceptions in eight games this season for the Dolphins (2-7), who host the Bills (6-3) on Sunday.

+Second-year quarterback Josh Rosen, who was acquired from Arizona in the offseason, has thrown for just 567 yards with one touchdown and five interceptions in six appearances with Miami.
+Meanwhile, Carolina Panthers safety Eric Reid, a close friend of Kaepernick, termed the NFL's decision to hold a workout this way: "At this point, it feels like a PR stunt."

+Reid was a teammate of Kaepernick with the San Francisco 49ers and was the first player to join Kaepernick in taking a knee during the national anthem when the quarterback began protesting social injustice in 2016.
+Both players filed grievances against the league in 2018, alleging collusion and saying they weren't being signed to contracts due to the protests.
+Settlements were reached in February.

 "I'm not really in tuned to that situation very much," Garrett said.
 "We have personnel people who evaluate all guys who have an opportunity to hopefully help our team."
 ESPN's Ed Werder, however, cited a source as reporting that the Cowboys intend to send one representative to the workout.